Sergei Korolev: Death

 On 3 December 1960, Korolev suffered his first heart attack.
 During his convalescence, it was also discovered that he was suffering from a kidney disorder, a condition brought on by his detention in the Soviet prison camps.
 He was warned by the doctors that if he continued to work as intensely as he had, he would not live long.
 Korolev became convinced that Khrushchev was only interested in the space program for its propaganda value and feared that he would cancel it entirely if the Soviets started losing their leadership to the United States, so he continued to push himself.

 By 1962, Korolev's health problems were beginning to accumulate and he was suffering from numerous ailments.
 He had a bout of intestinal bleeding that led to him being taken to the hospital in an ambulance.
 In 1964 doctors diagnosed him with cardiac arrhythmia.
 In February he spent ten days in the hospital after a heart problem.
-Shortly after he was suffering from inflammation of his gallbladder.
+Shortly after, he was suffering from inflammation of his gallbladder.
 The mounting pressure of his workload was also taking a heavy toll, and he was suffering from a lot of fatigue.
 Korolev was also experiencing hearing loss, possibly from repeated exposure to loud rocket-engine tests.

 The actual circumstances of Korolev's death remain somewhat uncertain.
 In December 1965, he was supposedly diagnosed with a bleeding polyp in his large intestine.
-He entered the hospital on 5 January 1966 for somewhat routine surgery, but died nine days later.
+He entered the hospital on 5 January 1966 for routine surgery, but died nine days later.
 It was stated by the government that he had what turned out to be a large, cancerous tumor in his abdomen, but Valentin Glushko later reported that he actually died due to a poorly performed operation for hemorrhoids.
-Another version states that the operation was going well and no one was predicting any complications.
-Suddenly, during the operation, Korolev started to bleed.
+Another version states that the operation was going well when Korolev started to bleed.
 Doctors tried to provide intubation to allow him to breathe freely, but his jaws, injured during his time in a Gulag, had not healed properly and impeded the installation of the breathing tube.
 Korolev died without regaining consciousness.
 According to Harford, Korolev's family confirmed the cancer story.
 His weak heart contributed to his death during surgery.